2018 Mac Mini [8th,6C,B] + RX 5700 @ 32Gbps-TB3 (Sapphire GearBox) + macOS 10.15.5 & Win10 20150 // Oculus Link

 - Shut down, unplugged the HDMI cable from the Mac Mini and connected it to the eGPU.

-- Success - the eGPU is running nicely with games and PC VR.
+- Success - the windows login screen appears, and the eGPU is running (and working well with games and PC VR).

 For Bootcamp VR enthusiasts - once the eGPU was recognised in Windows, it was just plug and play with the Oculus VR software + Quest + PartyLink cable.